 For extra €15 per tag (i.e., for €75) we add rumination time tracking feature to the tags, giving important extra dimension in assessing cows health and timely detection of metabolic diseases.

 Although each tag and every component of Ovi-bovi activity monitoring system are tested before shipment, accidental problems and malfunctions may occur during operation.
-The warranty for Ovi-bovi system is five years from the day of delivery.
+The warranty for Ovi-bovi system is five years from delivery date.
 During that period, we repair or replace any tags or receiver for free in case of their electronics malfunction.
-Just send us the broken thing and we will take care of it!
+Send us the broken thing and we will take care of it!

 Economics of estrus detection